-With the passing of Measure C, the City developed a 20-Year Financial Forecast (Attachment II) allowing the City to project Measure C revenue, and develop program budgeting for capital improvement projects and ongoing operating costs that support the promises of Measure C.

-The following graph illustrates the use of Measure C related funds through FY 2020.
+With the passage of Measure C, the City developed a 20-Year Financial Forecast (Attachment II) allowing the City to project Measure C revenue over time and develop budgets for capital improvement projects and ongoing operating costs that support the Council's priorities for Measure C as outlined above.
+The following graph illustrates the use of Measure C related funds through FY 2021 projected.